mxstbr/mxstbr.com/pages/blog/2016/12/linting-styles-in-js-with-stylelint.md

----
-published: true
-hidden: false
+export const frontmatter = {
+  "published": true,
+  "hidden": false,
-title: Linting styles in JavaScript with stylelint
+  "title": "Linting styles in JavaScript with stylelint", "tags": "stylelint postcss",
-tags: stylelint postcss
-image: stylelint-meta.png
+  "image": "stylelint-meta.png",
-custom_excerpt: The defacto standard for linting CSS code is stylelint.
-How can we leverage the large amount of existing rules and the vibrant ecosystem to lint CSS strings inside JavaScript files?
+  "custom_excerpt": "The defacto standard for linting CSS code is stylelint.
+How can we leverage the large amount of existing rules and the vibrant ecosystem to lint CSS strings inside JavaScript files?"
----
+};

 I recently co-created a styling library for React called [`styled-components`](https://styled-components.com), which let's you write actual CSS in your JavaScript.
 The issue is that you write this CSS inside strings and without selectors: